eatplayhate/versionr/Readme.md

 versionr replicate-to-git path/to/repo.git
 ```

-Use `replicate-to-git --help` for additional options.
+Use `replicate-to-git --help` for additional options. *Does not actually work; help system does not respect plugins.*

 **Author identity**